 You know the drill.
 You arrive at the festival, pitch your tent, throw your bag inside, and go off exploring.
 You return at night ready to hit the hay - only to realise you've no idea where you even pitched the darn thing.
 Cue statements such as "I'm sure we turned left at the yellow campsite" and "I think I recognise that tree."

-This is where Festival Buddy and BC Tent Finder come in.
+This is where Tent Finder and BC Tent Finder come in.
 These apps use GPS to allow you to mark where your tent is, as well as other locations, such as your car or the nearest toilets.
 They then guide you back to them using a directional arrow.
 Perfect if you expect your sense of direction to get hindered by alcohol.

 Android: Find My Friends, free

 After people wearing 'wacky' hats, one of the most infuriating things about festivals is losing your friends.
 While this is less of a problem now everyone has mobile phones, you still need your friends to pick up to find out where they are, and they're not likely to hear you calling if they're going batty to some band in a big tent.